hyunjimoon/tolzul/Space/Sources/언어/Books/Math without numbers.md

 - structure examples: set(simplest structure), graph(set with additional structure), game/predator-prey tree,
 - symmetry types: flip, rotational, transitional, dilational

 - **Reduction**; all arithmetic relation could be reduced to axiom system with five statements: 1) zero is  a number 2) if x is a number, the successor of x is a number, 3) zero is not the successor of the number, 4) two numbers with the same successor are the same number 5) if a set S contains zero and S contains the successor of every number in S, then S contains every number
 * Godel proved "every possible model of arithmetic is imcomplete",  "no formal system of proof can prove all mathematical truths"

 ## math philosophy types:
-- platonism - mathematical objects really exist in some “platonic realm”
+- platonism - mathematical objects really exist in some "platonic realm"
 - intuitionism -math is an extension of human intuition and reasoning
 - logicism - math is an extension of logic, which is objective and universal
 - empiricism - math is just like science: it must be tested to be believed
 - formalism - math is a game of symbolic manipulation with no deeper meaning
 - conventionalism - math is the set of agreed-upon truths within the math community
-- We’re not inventing math to fit our world—we’re discovering what math is out there, and then later realizing that our world happens to look exactly like it
+- We're not inventing math to fit our world—we're discovering what math is out there, and then later realizing that our world happens to look exactly like it